My influences

 James King and Science Practice

 I've been lucky to have James as a friend and a mentor since 2011 when I started working with him at Science Practice.
-For almost 8 years I've been able to grow beside him as a designer and a leader, learning how to apply a design mindset to many challenges and domains.
+For almost 8 years I've been able to grow beside him as a designer and a leader, learning to apply a design mindset to various domains.

 Edward Tufte